 Section 4 - The Arbitrator shall have no authority to change, modify, alter, substitute, add to, or subtract from the provisions of this Agreement.
 The cost of arbitration shall be shared equally by the Board and the Union.

-ARTICLE 10 Section 1 – For the 2002-2003 school year, the Board guarantees all employees in the bargaining unit fourteen (14) holidays, with a full day's pay at the employee's regular straight time rate of pay, from the list of holidays set forth Exhibit A. Beginning July 1, 2003, Board guarantees all employees in the bargaining unit 13 holidays, with a full day’s pay at the employee’s regular straight time rate of pay from the list of holidays attached in Exhibit A. If the adopted school calendar, or the revised school calendar caused by snow openings results in a regular or make-up school day that would fall on a designed holiday, the Board, after consultation with representatives of the local, shall schedule an “in-lieu-of” holiday for the impacted holiday.
+Section 1 – The Board guarantees all employees in the bargaining unit 13 holidays, with a full day’s pay at the employee’s regular straight time rate of pay annually approved by the Board after consultation with the Shop Steward.
+If the adopted school calendar, or the revised school calendar caused by snow openings results in a regular or make-up school day that would fall on a designed holiday, the Board, after consultation with representatives of the local, shall schedule an “in-lieu-of” holiday for the impacted holiday.
 The designation of official holidays shall be completed by the Board, after consultation with the local, on or before June 1 of the previous school year.

-Section 2 - In order to be eligible for holiday pay, an employee must work on the scheduled work day immediately preceding and following the holiday, unless sick or reasonably excused and, in the case of sickness, a doctor's note may be required.
+Section 2 - In order to be eligible for holiday pay, an employee must work on the scheduled work day immediately preceding and following the holiday, unless sick or reasonably excused and, in the case of sickness, a doctor's note is required.

 a.
 For employees hired on or before June 30, 2002: